react-native-community/discussions-and-proposals/proposals/0994-swift-package-manager-support-for-react-native-ios-projects.md

 These artifacts are downloaded during setup and cached locally, and the generated SPM package for the app links against them as binary targets.
 This keeps the app-facing package graph small and avoids moving the full complexity of the React Native native dependency tree into every application project.

 At the implementation level, the branch also addresses one of the key technical challenges of using prebuilt artifacts with React Native: header compatibility.
-React Native uses both framework-style includes such as `#import <React/...>` and many lowercase namespace includes such as `#import <react/...>`, `<yoga/...>`, and `<jsi/...>`, which SPM does not handle directly.
-The prototype solves this with two artifacts shipped together:
+React Native uses framework-style includes such as `#import <React/...>`, many lowercase namespace includes such as `#import <react/...>`, `<yoga/...>`, and `<jsi/...>`, and the third-party dependency namespaces (`folly/`, `glog/`, `boost/`, …) — none of which SPM serves directly from a plain framework binary.
+The prototype solves this with a set of artifacts shipped together:

 - `React.xcframework`, whose framework module map serves the `#import <React/...>` headers
-- `ReactNativeHeaders.xcframework`, a headers-only artifact whose module map makes the lowercase namespaces (`react/`, `yoga/`, `jsi/`, `ReactCommon/`, …) modular, so those includes resolve through standard Clang module lookup
+- `ReactNativeHeaders.xcframework`, a headers-only artifact whose module map makes React Native's own lowercase namespaces (`react/`, `yoga/`, `jsi/`, `ReactCommon/`, …) modular
+- `ReactNativeDependencies.xcframework`, the prebuilt third-party dependency binaries, paired with `ReactNativeDependenciesHeaders.xcframework`, a headers-only sidecar that serves the dependency namespaces (`folly/`, `glog/`, `boost/`, …).
+The binary is a framework and cannot expose those headers to SwiftPM, so the headers ship as their own library-type artifact — which also keeps `ReactNativeHeaders` purely React Native, giving every namespace exactly one home
+- `hermes-engine`, the Hermes runtime

+so those includes resolve through standard header search paths and Clang module lookup with no per-app configuration.

-(An earlier iteration used a generated Clang Virtual File System overlay for the non-standard includes; that approach was replaced by the `ReactNativeHeaders` module map, which needs no per-app overlay generation.)
+(An earlier iteration used a generated Clang Virtual File System overlay for the non-standard includes; that approach was replaced by the headers-only artifacts above, which need no per-app overlay generation.)

 This means the RFC does not need to argue only in theory that Hermes and React Native dependencies can work under SPM.
 The prototype already demonstrates a concrete model based on prebuilt XCFrameworks and local package generation.